nixworks/public/news/2009/08/6/README.md

 ##### Iran
 ### [ Iran bans all pilgrimages to Saudi Arabia during the Islamic holy month of Ramadan in an attempt to contain the spread of swine flu. ](/news/2009/08/6/iran-bans-all-pilgrimages-to-saudi-arabia-during-the-islamic-holy-month-of-ramadan-in-an-attempt-to-contain-the-spread-of-swine-flu.md)
-_Context: swine flu, Saudi Arabia, attempt to contain the spread, Iran, Ramadan, Islam_
+_Context: attempt to contain the spread, swine flu, Iran, Islam, Saudi Arabia, Ramadan_

 ##### Pune
 ### [ Hundreds of panic-stricken people queue at hospitals in Pune, India, to be tested for swine flu following the first death from the disease in that country. ](/news/2009/08/6/hundreds-of-panic-stricken-people-queue-at-hospitals-in-pune-india-to-be-tested-for-swine-flu-following-the-first-death-from-the-disease.md)